 Hi there, I’m David Kulma.
-I compose and teach music.
-And I make YouTube videos.
+I compose, teach, and talk about music.
+I also make YouTube videos.

 On my personal YouTube channel, I have two projects.
 Surreality, now in it’s second year, is a daily series of short absurd, often silly, videos with seemingly no purpose.
 Broken Links is a web series of stories mixing my spoken-word singing, music, and animation.
 I apply Robert Ashley‘s ideas to online video in my own way.
 Season One was made during Summer 2015.